kuksarnlav/steganographic_inserter/README.md

 3. Open stenographic_inserter_backend folder via CLion
 4. Click OK in Open Project Wizard window
-5. After that actions you would be able to run project as usual (don't forget to fill your bmp files paths in main.cpp)
+5. After that actions you would be able to run project as usual (don't forget to enter your own .bmp files' paths in main.cpp of backend project, otherwise error will happen)

 ### GUI program
 Current instruction is about installation and running the program in Qt Creator.